tonybaby123/workmanager/README.md

-# "Moderno" a serverless mobile android application using Kotlin and firestore
+# "Moderno" a serverless android application using Kotlin and firestore

 Moderno is a server less android application where data is saved in firestore.We will be creating a cloud funtion to send push notification.You can use this application as a reference for implementing Frestore.